 One word of warning though; it is always best to make a claim as soon as you possibly can as its much easier to prove your case.
 Over time memories fade and documents get lost.

-If you or your child was injured in an accident that wasn’t your/their fault (no matter how long ago it happened) and are not yet 21 years old, contact our senior personal injury solicitor, Dominic Moss to see if you have a claim on 01606 872200.
+If you or your child was injured in a car accident in heavy traffic that wasn’t your/their fault (no matter how long ago it happened) and are not yet 21 years old, contact our senior personal injury solicitor, Dominic Moss to see if you have a claim on 01606 872200.